EMQ2/technical-test/README.md

 ## Time Limit

-You have a maximum of 3 calendar days to complete as many tasks as possible, although you shouldn't take more than 1 hour to complete this.
+You have a maximum of 3 calendar days to complete as many tasks as possible.
+However, we recommend not spending more than 1 hour on this challenge.
 Quality is valued over quantity, so focus on delivering well-implemented features rather than trying to complete everything if time is short.

 ## Questions and Support

 If you have any questions or need clarification on any aspect of the project, please leave a comment in the application portal.
 We're here to help!

 Good luck, and we look forward to reviewing your work!